tiwarylab/State-Predictive-Information-Bottleneck/README.md

 Here, a configuration file in INI format is supported, which allows a more flexible control of the training process.
 A sample configuration file is shown in the ```examples``` subdirectory.
 Two advanced features are included:
 * It supports simple grid search to tune the hyper-parameters;
-* It also allows multiple trajectories with different weights as the data;
+* It also allows multiple trajectories with different weights as the input data;

 #### Example